hamelsmu/notes/docs/web-scraping/browser-to-python.md

 ![](curl-to-py.png)

-Viola :) Enjoy your python webscraping code!
+Enjoy your python code that uses this otherwise undocumented API :)